-A more unusual option, Tieman’s Fusion Coffee is 100% Arabica beans blended with Matcha green tea, rooibos red tea and goji berry powders.
+A more unusual option, Tieman’s low acid coffee is 100% Arabica beans blended with Matcha green tea, rooibos red tea and goji berry powders.

 While this is not a traditional coffee blend, it offers 5 times the daily antioxidant requirements.
 Plus the goji and rooibos help with digestion.

 The Matcha green tea provides a slow release of caffeine, so you shouldn’t experience the normal “jitters” of other coffee brands.
 This feature may also help those with sensitive stomachs.

-Tieman’s offer decaf and medium roast options too.
+Tieman’s Coffee offer decaf and medium roast options too.
 It is certainly a unique coffee blend, but may not be appreciated by coffee purists.

 Flavor Notes: Smooth and full bodied

 Size Options: Available ground or whole bean in a 10 oz bag.

 Tres Hermanos coffee produce low acid organic fairtrade coffee from Colombia.